 So, whether your calves are toned or not, I’m going to say that boot shafts that hit at mid-calf can be challenging to style in a flattering way.
 But I also know that combat boots aren’t going away anytime soon (yay!) and sometimes on us petites, mid-calf is just about where they hit (boo!).
 In this case, I like to match combat-style or chunky platform boots with black tights or at least knee-high socks.

 Tucking skinny jeans into sleek boots will always look fantastic, especially if you paid attention to the last paragraph, and pair dark boots with dark bottoms, and vice versa.
 And don’t shy away from over-the-knee boots that fit you well – with this fall’s short skirts and skorts in a similar color family, they are amazing!

 Short Story Tip: If you like knee-high boots, look for vertical stitching up the middle of your shin and weed out styles with lots of horizontal buckles, bulky extras and slouch.

-Low contrast = high style.
-Keep horizontal lines to a minimum, sticking to a monochromatic partnership between your footwear and your bottoms.
-Do this by pairing dark bottoms with dark boots or booties and light bottoms with skin-toned or light boots or booties.
-A peek of skin above your boots is sexy, so let your hems air-kiss your footwear.
 Balanced, clean lines are a petite girl’s best friend, helping us put our best foot forward rather than looking like we are tents tethered to the ground.
-Now, go dust off your beloved boots and booties and tell your stylist about them.
-We’ll fill a box with pieces that rekindle your love affair with your shoe collection.
+Now, go dust off your beloved boots and booties and tell your stylist about them!

-Need petite-perfect-pieces to go with your favorite boots or booties?
-Take the Style Quiz to get started!
+Need petite-perfect pieces to go with your favorite boots or booties?
+Take the style quiz and request your next Short Story box to get started!